-After the loss of a spouse, before doing anything, take a sec to catch your breath and make sure you understand your rights and responsibilities regarding debt collection.
+After the loss of a spouse, before doing anything, take a second to catch your breath and make sure you understand your rights and responsibilities regarding debt collection.
 You may not be liable for some debts, including even certain types of credit card charges, which may be forgiven at death.
 However, other debts can linger much longer such as a mortgage.
+When a spouse dies who pays the debts?

 Kiplinger’s recent article entitled “Am I Responsible for Paying Off My Deceased Husband’s Debt?” says you should understand that you’re typically not personally responsible for paying off your spouse’s debts because any loans would normally be paid off by his estate.
 This includes credit card debt, student loans, car loans, mortgages and business loans.